MrR0807/Notes/Elastic-Search-Notes/The-Definitive-Guide.md

 ---

 When updating a document with the index API, we read the original document, make our changes, and then reindex the whole document in one go.
 The most recent indexing request wins: whichever document was indexed last is the one stored in Elasticsearch.
 If somebody else had changed the document in the meantime, their changes would be lost.

+---

+Fortunately, it is easy to find this sweet spot: Try indexing typical documents in batches of increasing size.
+When performance starts to drop off, your batch size is too big.
+A good place to start is with batches of 1,000 to 5,000 documents or, if your documents are very large, with even smaller batches.
+It is often useful to keep an eye on the physical size of your bulk requests.
+One thousand 1KB documents is very different from one thousand 1MB documents.
+A good bulk size to start playing with is around 5-15MB in size.